Jayy-0/Jayy-0/README.md

 - ･ﾟ★ Hi, I’m Jayy
 - ･ﾟ☆ I’m currently learning python
 - ･ﾟ★ I’m looking to collaborate on a scripting project
-- ･ﾟ☆ How to reach me -> Discord: nuLL#2764 (don't be a creep in my DMs, I block fast)
+- ･ﾟ☆ How to reach me -> Discord: Lockheed SR-71 Blackbird#2764 (don't be a creep in my DMs, I block fast)

 <!---
 Jayy-0/Jayy-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.